usmanhameed2017/Node-JS/Lecture-35/Thoery.md

 - If the secret key is different, the token will be invalid.

+### Built-in Methods

+- JWT includes three built-in methods:
+1. `sign()` - Generates a token.
+2. `verify()` - Validates the token and checks its expiration before returning the decoded payload.
+3. `decode()` - Returns the decoded payload without verifying the signature.

 ### Generating a Token

-- JWT provides a built-in method `sign` that takes two arguments
+- JWT provides a built-in method `sign` that takes two required arguments:
 1. `Payload` (user data to store in the token).
 2. `Secret Signature` (a private key used for signing).

 ### Validating a Token

-- JWT provides a built-in method `verify` that takes two arguments:
+- JWT provides a built-in method `verify` that takes two required arguments:
 1. `Token` (the JWT string received from the client)
 2. `Secret Signature` (the same key used during signing).